 You have your pattern.
 You have your beautiful fabric and you want to get on with sewing it.
 I know that cutting is something you want to get over fast.
-But there are more to cutting than using the scissors to cut the fabric.
-That is if you are really serious about sewing.
+But there is more to cutting than using scissors to cut the fabric.
+That is, if you are really serious about sewing.

 1. A long pair of fabric scissors which is at least 8 inch long

-There are two kinds of scissors -Bent handled scissors which has an angled handle that lets you cut comfortably.
-Then you have those scissors with a blunt point on the upper blade which prevents it from tearing the fabric.
+There are basically two kinds of scissors -Bent handled scissors which have an angled handle that lets you cut comfortably.
+Then you have those scissors with a blunt point on the upper edge which prevents them from tearing the fabric.
 You also have plain and serrated scissors.
 Serrated scissors are best to cut knit fabrics as well as slippery fabrics- they grip.

-This is the one you use when one is too lazy to finish the fabric edges properly.
-This scissors gives a nice zig zag edge to the fabric edges and this will stop all ravelling of the fabric threads.
+These scissors give a nice zig-zag edge to the fabric edges and this will stop all raveling of the fabric threads.

-There are some materials which you can cut with this scissors and use it as it is like a fleece and faux leather.
+There are some materials that you can cut with these scissors and use as it is like fleece and faux leather.

-If you cut multiple layers of cloth regularly rotary cutter and a self healing mat is a good investment.
+If you cut multiple layers of cloth regularly, a rotary cutter and a self healing mat are a good investment.
 Check out this post on the rotary cutting and the self healing mat to know them in more detail.